Chavez to launch Venezuela candidacy in person

-CARACAS Venezuela's President Hugo Chavez will personally go to register his candidacy for the October 7 election on Monday, officials said, dampening rumours he might be too unwell from cancer or considering a successor.
+CARACAS, June 6 Venezuela's President Hugo Chavez will personally go to register his candidacy for the Oct.
+7 election on Monday, officials said, dampening rumors he might be too unwell from cancer or considering a successor.

 Chavez, 57, wants re-election in the South American OPEC member despite a year-long battle against an unspecified cancer.